 If you’re only investing in one or two stocks, you’re putting all your eggs in one basket.
 And while you may have done your research and think those stocks are a sure thing, anything can happen in the stock market.
 That’s why it’s important to diversify your portfolio by investing in a variety of stocks – that way, if one stock takes a hit, your entire portfolio won’t suffer.
 Sometimes, the best way to diversify is to invest in a mutual fund, which is a collection of different stocks managed by professionals.
 It’s important to remember that diversification doesn’t guarantee profits, but it can help reduce your risk.

 3. Not paying attention to news and earnings reports

 When it comes to stocks, it’s important to stay up-to-date on the latest news and earnings reports.
 If you’re not paying attention to these things, you could miss out on crucial information that could impact your investments.
 For example, if a company you’re invested in is facing some legal trouble, you’ll want to know about it so you can make an informed decision about whether or not to sell your shares.
 Similarly, if a company you’re invested in releases positive earnings reports, that’s usually a good time to buy more shares.
 Paying attention to the news and earnings reports can help you make better decisions about your investments.

 4. Not doing your research

 Just because you see a stock that looks like it’s on the rise, doesn’t mean you should immediately invest in it.
 It’s important to do your research and make sure that the stock is a wise investment before putting any money into it.
 If you don’t do your research, you could end up losing a lot of money – and that’s something you want to avoid.
-There are many resources you can use to research stocks, including online stockbrokers, financial websites, and even the company’s website itself.
+There are many resources you can use to research stocks, including online stockbrokers, financial websites, a trading computer and even the company’s website itself.
 It’s also a good idea to talk to a financial advisor before making any major investment decisions.